eddygero/PIZZA-PALACE/README.md

 * Javascript - For document object manipulation
 * Bootstrap - For styling the interface
 * jQuery - To easen use of JavaScript on your website

+## SUPPORT AND CONTACT DETAILS
+Please reach out to me at gero.temitayo33@gmail.com if you have any questions or concerns.